 Alternatively, you can pay the final balloon payment off and the vehicle ownership will transfer to you.
 This is a good option if you particularly like the bike and don’t plan to upgrade for a while.

-Lastly, you can use any remaining equity in the bike as the deposit towards your next bike.
+Lastly, you can use any remaining equity in the bike as a deposit towards your next bike.
 This is useful if the bike is worth more than the GFV.
 Unfortunately, you won’t be able to take any extra equity out as a cash payment unless you buy and sell privately yourself.
 This takes time and effort.

 Seen the new £90k Ducati Superleggera?

 Providing your finances are secure, PCP could be a good option to get the new bike in the garage, at a good monthly price.
-Getting a motorcycle finance through PCP will give you time and save you effort.
+Getting motorcycle finance through PCP will give you time and save you effort.

 Option 4 – What is PCH?